-One of those man-made definitions of morality, same-sex marriage, is already into national laws in many countries all over the globe.
+One of those man-made definitions of morality, i.e. the same-sex marriage, is already into national laws in many countries all over the globe.
 It is glorified as “love trumps hate”.

-Do you know of another man-made definition of morality that will be put into national law soon?
+Do you know of another man-made standard that will be put into national law soon?

 May these questions continue to ring in our thoughts:

 Should we continue to touch and eat from the tree of knowledge of good and evil?

 Who defines our moral standards: God?
 Hollywood movies? social media? media personalities? friends? books? ourselves?